AdobeDocs/experience-platform.en/help/expanded-activation/activate-audiences.md

 >[!IMPORTANT]
 >
 >* Audiences can take up to 48 hours to fully populate in Expanded Activation.
 This also applies to updates to existing Audience Manager audiences.
 >* Newly created Audience Manager audiences do not automatically appear in Expanded Activation.
-You have to send them to Expanded Activation manually.
+To ingest new segments in Expanded Activation, you must add them through the Audience Manager source connector.

 After you have configured your Audience Manager source connector, move to [step 2](#create-destination-connection).